SabreTools/BinaryObjectScanner/README.md

 For the latest WIP build here: [Rolling Release](https://github.com/SabreTools/BinaryObjectScanner/releases/tag/rolling)

+**NOTE**: If you used the extraction functionality in previous releases, that has been separated into a standalone program called **[ExtractionTool](https://github.com/SabreTools/SabreTools.Serialization)**.

-**NOTE**: If you used the executable information printing functionality in previous releases, that has been extracted as a separate program and included in the [SabreTools.Serialization repository](https://github.com/SabreTools/SabreTools.Serialization).
-It was formerly included there as a reference program but has since been renamed to **InfoPrint**.
-This was done to ensure that the latest information printing would be available instead of waiting for it to bubble up to BinaryObjectScanner.
+**NOTE**: If you used the information printing functionality in previous releases, that has been separated into a standalone program called **[InfoPrint](https://github.com/SabreTools/SabreTools.Serialization)**.

 ## Compatibility Notes